larsthorup/rsc-test-sandbox/README.md

 ## TODO

 - [ ] tweet
-- [ ] rsc-server: serialize server action in rsc payload
-- [ ] rsc-client: deserialize server action as a function to make server action HTTP request
+- [ ] rsc-client: deserialize server action props as a function to make server action HTTP request
-- [ ] rsc-server: respond to server action HTTP request
-- [ ] hydrate react elements returned from server actions
+- [ ] rsc-client: hydrate react elements returned from server actions
+- [ ] testing server action
 - [ ] generate react-client-manifest.json from `'use client';` with a node module loader hook (simpler than bundling)

 ## Thanks